 Abby Aitchison – AA Physiotherapy, Murwillumbah

-A site audit goes deep behind the scenes to find out what’s holding back your website’s search engine performance, assessing over 160 checkpoints that can affect your site’s performance.
+Our site audits go deep behind the scenes to find out what’s holding your website back, assessing over 160 checkpoints that can affect your its performance in the search engines.

-How your website performs for the Search Engine
+1. How your website performs in search engines

 These are the technical SEO checkpoints that look at how well search engines can crawl your site.
 When the search engine arrives at your site, what can it see?